(keep reading to learn what happened)

 Jon has everyone clean the bar and pour out all of the bottles.

-Steve says he offered them payroll, but they denied it; the team says that is not true, and Jon makes the legit employees.
+Steve says he offered them payroll, but they denied it.

 Jon promises to help the bar for the staff and not for Steve.